-(e) The division may share any information obtained under this section with any law enforcement entity, team, sports governing body, or regulatory agency that requests information from the division in connection with an investigation conducted by that entity, team, sports governing body, or regulatory agency.
-The division may redact or aggregate information to protect the privacy of persons who are not subjects or targets of the investigation.

-(6) All bets authorized under this part 15 must be initiated, received, and otherwise made within Colorado unless otherwise determined by the division in accordance with applicable federal and state laws.
+- division in connection with an investigation conducted by that entity, team, sports governing body, or regulatory agency.
+The division may redact or aggregate information to protect the privacy of persons who are not subjects or targets of the investigation. - (6) All bets authorized under this part 15 must be initiated, received, and otherwise made within Colorado unless otherwise determined by the division in accordance with applicable federal and state laws.
 Consistent with the intent of the United States congress as articulated in the federal "Unlawful Internet Gambling Enforcement Act of 2006", 31 U.S.C. sec.
-5361-5367, the intermediate routing of electronic data relating to a lawful intrastate wager authorized under this provision does not determine the location or locations in which the wager is initiated, received, or otherwise made.

-(7) Each sports betting operator may set such bet limits as it sees fit, in its sole discretion, and may make those limits specific to a form or class of sports betting, a specific sports event, or a person placing a bet, based on individual or aggregate data concerning bets to be placed or that have been placed historically by that individual or on that form or class of sports betting or on that sports event.

-(8) An internet sports betting operator shall accept bets only from persons physically located within the state of Colorado.
+5361-5367, the intermediate routing of electronic data relating to a lawful intrastate wager authorized under this provision does not determine the location or locations in which the wager is initiated, received, or otherwise made. - (7) Each sports betting operator may set such bet limits as it sees fit, in its sole discretion, and may make those limits specific to a form or class of sports betting, a specific sports event, or a person placing a bet, based on individual or aggregate data concerning bets to be placed or that have been placed historically by that individual or on that form or class of sports betting or on that sports event. - (8) An internet sports betting operator shall accept bets only from persons physically located within the state of Colorado.
 An internet sports betting operator may establish and fund sports wagering accounts electronically through commission-approved mobile applications and digital platforms.
-44-30-1507.